 In a multi-manning situation, drivers must take a daily rest break of at least 9 hours, within 30 hours of the end of a daily or weekly rest period (during this period the vehicle must be stationary).

-* You must comply with the new rest and break requirements.
+- You must comply with the rest and break requirements.

-* If your digital driver card becomes lost, stolen, or damaged you must comply with the manual entry requirements specified within Regulation 3821/85 (amended).
+- If your digital driver card becomes lost, stolen, or damaged you must comply with the manual entry requirements.
+See Tachograph resource for further information.

 DVSA in Great Britain & the DVTA in Northern Ireland are responsible for enforcing the Regulation.